 Riverflex team members led the process to build and support the technology foundation, security implementation, continuous integration/continuous delivery (CI/CD) pipeline, and create the application stack to support the content manager based on Google Cloud Platform (GCP).

 We identified that one of the requirements of the application would be for its components to remain flexible as it evolves and the capacity to scale components independently.
 A microservices architecture provides this flexibility and allows components to be efficiently built in parallel.
 The application is composed of four layers, as shown below.

-Access to the services is controlled and managed at the boundary to provide security, manage client or consumer specifics and manage volumes and throughput.
+Access to the services is controlled and managed at the boundary to provide security, manage client or consumer requirements and manage volumes and throughput.

 Each component in the backend is a service.
-The services execute most of the application’s business logic: They generally own one or more resources, and they connect to the data layer to execute different actions (Get, Post, Put, Delete, Patch) on them.
-As shown in Figure below, the services are developed with the CQRS pattern to decouple the Read and Write operations; this allows to scale asymmetrically and to represent the model differently whether we’re reading or writing on its resource.
+The services execute most of the application’s business logic.
+They generally own one or more resources, and they connect to the data layer to execute different actions (Get, Post, Put, Delete, Patch) on them.
+As shown in the figure below, the services are developed with the CQRS pattern to decouple the Read and Write operations.
+This allows to scale asymmetrically and to represent the model differently whether we are reading or writing on its resource.
 Each service can connect to the Data Layer and other services.
 This way, they can perform synchronous operations on its controlled resource but also by reading or writing on others.
 They also can publish or listen to events on the PubSub to trigger or process asynchronous operations.